01000001-01001110/PowershellProfileBackup/README.md

 What this script doesn't do?

-Steal your soul.
+Steal your soul.<br>
-Make you soup.
+Make you soup.<br>
-Hug you, or touch you in any way.
+Hug you, or touch you in any way.<br>
-Care about your feelings.
+Care about your feelings.<br>
 Backup data you or the customer fail to tell it to.
-Reads minds.
+Reads minds.<br>
-Log the data in the ticket.
+Log the data in the ticket.<br>
-Calls someones mom to setup a date.
+Calls someones mom to setup a date.<br>
-In fact it will not call anyone.
+In fact it will not call anyone.<br>
-Know who you or the customer actually are.
+Know who you or the customer actually are.<br>

 Why should you care?

 You don't have to.
-Maybe your process is working for you, if so awesome, I am more than happy it does.
-Mine did not.
-So I worked on a better solution.
-This is the evolution of that initial idea a year later.
-This is not a single person effort as much as it might seem so.
+Maybe your process is working for you, if so awesome, I am more than happy it does.<br> Mine did not.
+So I worked on a better solution. <br>This is the evolution of that initial idea a year later. <br>This is not a single person effort as much as it might seem so.
 Many people have helped contribute to the functionality and data that the script now backs up.
 In no way could this have ever been possible without everyone's help.